How to Market Your Study Abroad Experience

 - Recognize the value of the general skills you developed while abroad.

-For more ideas, visit Transitionsabroad.com's article on Marketing Study Abroad.
+For more ideas, visit studyabroad.com article on Marketing YOUR Study Abroad EXPERIENCE.